-If you want to succeed at self-publishing, you are on your own.
-Writing a great book is one thing, but selling it is another.
+If you self-publish, you need a plan to promote a book online.
+Writing a great book is one thing.
+But marketing your book and selling it is another.

 Unless you have money to burn, hiring a marketing company to promote your books will be out of the question.